xnandor/courses/cli-overview/README.md

 ## Flip Crypt Project

-The deep state has taken over Ebsco's communication lines.
+The deep state has taken over your company's communication lines.
 We need a way to communicate together without being detected.

 ### 1. Flip Crypt